Legal aid in proceedings in France

 Legal aid is granted to you if you meet 3 conditions specific to your personal situation:

-• The court costs must not be covered by your legal protection or by any other insurance.
+• The court costs should not be covered by your legal protection or by any other insurance.

-• Your financial resources (reference tax income, heritage real estate out principal residence and movable assets) must not exceed the legal aid admission ceilings.
+• Your financial resources (reference tax income, heritage real estate out primary residence and movable assets) must not exceed the legal aid admission ceilings.

 The amount of legal aid is not the same for everyone those who can benefit from it.